-Organization Usually, the exact legal name of your company or organizational entity.
-Organizational The department or division of the organization that will use the certificate, such as IT or PureConnect Customer Unit Care.
-Common Usually, the Fully Qualified Domain Name of the service that will use the certificate.For devices that do not use a Name name, use the IP address of the device as the Common Name.
+Organization Usually, the exact legal name of your company or organizational entity. , in the second s The department or division of the organization that will use the certificate, such as IT or PureConnect Customer Care.
+Usually, the Fully Qualified Domain Name of the service that will use the certificate.For devices that do not use a name, use the IP address of the device as the Common Name.